blvkoblsk/LUCFR-DOC-WIKI/README.md

 # LUCFR DOC WIKI

-#### Text-based documentation, configurations, shells scripts, development and others
+#### Text-based docs, configurations, shell scripts, development and others

+#### Heads Up!
+> Please be aware that the current scripts were written for Arch Linux yet should pose no issues for other Linux distros

+---

-Please visit the WIKI here:
+Visit the Documnet WIKI here:

 https://github.com/blvkoblsk/lucfr-scripts/wiki/LUCFR-WIKI